ciaramejia3/test.github.io/README.md

 ## How to Create a Batch Program

+A batch is created when a customer would like to view and work with a list of flitered items.
 For testing and development, we will create a Q0# batch.

+In this example, we will be gathering a list of products that have a lead time greater than 30 days.

 ### Copy and Paste